 What is a Coding Bootcamp?

 A coding bootcamp is essentially an accelerated learning program for those who want to learn the skill of coding.
-These bootcamps are focused on teaching skills that are applicable to the real world and that will be useful for those looking to make a career out of coding.
+These bootcamps are focused on teaching skills that are applicable to the real world.
+These skills will be useful for those looking to make a career out of coding.

 Are Coding Bootcamps Really Worth It?